-1.Assessment methodologies may be prescribed in relation to each criterion for promotion as Senior Civil Judges.
+- Assessment methodologies may be prescribed in relation to each criterion for promotion as Senior Civil Judges.
 Where it appears that some criterion cannot be quantitatively measured, either the same may not be included in the list of criteria or in the alternative, may be given minimal weightage.
-Such criterion may instead be considered as part of eligibility conditions.
+Such criterion may instead be considered as part of eligibility conditions. - In relation to the assessment of ACRs for promotion as Senior Civil Judge, if weightage has been awarded to an ACR rating of Poor, the same rating should be officially included in the ACR proforma.
+Currently, the lowest rating in the ACR proforma is Average.

-E.Criteria for Regular Promotion as District Judge
+D. Criteria for Regular Promotion as District Judge